alexfilatov/livekit-elixir-sdk/README.md

 ### Configuration

-The SDK supports multiple ways to configure LiveKit credentials and settings:
+The SDK supports multiple ways to configure Livekit credentials and settings:

 ### Environment Variables

-You can set your LiveKit configuration using environment variables:
+You can set your Livekit configuration using environment variables:

 ```bash
 export LIVEKIT_URL="wss://your-livekit-server.com"